furiosa-ai/warboy-vision-models/README.md

 # Warboy-Vision-Models
-The `warboy-vision-models` project is desinged to assist users in running various deep learning vision models on [FuriosaAI](https://furiosa.ai/)’s first generation NPU (Neural Processing Unit), Warboy.
+The `warboy-vision-models` project is designed to assist users in running various deep learning vision models on [FuriosaAI](https://furiosa.ai/)’s first generation NPU (Neural Processing Unit), Warboy.
 Users can follow the outlined steps in the project to execute various vision applications, such as Object Detection, Pose Estimation, Instance Segmentation, etc., alongside Warboy.

 We hope that the resources here will help you utilize the FuriosaAI Warboy in your applications.